FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Opening failed=Informs you that you lost the opening.
 Appears in a red box left of the board on the Training page (http://lichess.org/training) when the opening training completes with a loss.
 Could also be translated as "You have failed the opening", if it is short enough and sounds better.

 Opening solved=Appears in the box left of the board on the "Opening" page (http://lichess.org/training/opening).
 You can address the player directly here, so something like "You solved the opening" is acceptable if it is kept short enough.

+Recently played openings=A list of your last-played openings.
+Appears as a heading below the board on the "Opening" page (http://lichess.org/training/opening).
+Do NOT translate "played" as "finished", because that implies success at the openings, which is not always the case.